apigee/registry/examples/README.md

 # examples

-This directory contains example applications that illustrate usage of the Registry API.
+This directory contains examples of ways to call the Registry API.